gguuss/DietyOS/README.md

 * Reframing - taking something that makes you feel bad and using your mind to turn it into something good
   * Imagine an embarassing moment in your mind and replace the embarassing thing happening with you as Bart Simpson
 * Screaming at trees - it's useful sometimes to go outside and yell at trees if you are feeling rage in order to avoid directing your rage at people
+* Sleep
+  * Melatonin can help overall with sleep
+  * Unisom can help you fall asleep
+  * Valerian root can help with deeper, longer sleep
 * Standing on the shoulders of giants - all of the innovations that we are bringing into the world would not be possible without the path that was already laid before us
 * "Stress is like holding a glass of water in front of you, for 5 minutes it's not that much but after 30 minutes it becomes a lot."
 * [Table Manners](https://ourfriendgus.com/table-manners/)